 - 1. Any services not specifically listed in the Covered Services sections or in any rider, or endorsement attached hereto, unless such expenses are specifically required to be covered by applicable law. - 2.
 If the Member does not follow Capital Health Plan's Coverage Access Rules, any services provided to, or received by, the Member are not covered.
-For further information, please refer to the Coverage Access Rules section. - 3.
+For further information, please refer to the Coverage Access Rules Section. - 3.
 Any service which, in the opinion of Capital Health Plan was, or is, not Medically Necessary.
 The ordering of a service by a health care provider, including without limitation, a health care provider who is a Contracting Provider, other than as authorized by Capital Health Plan, does not in itself make such service Medically Necessary or a Covered Service. - 4.
 Abortions which are elective. - 5.
-Ambulance services other than those specifically provided for in the Covered Services Sections. - 6.
-Arch supports, orthopedic shoes, sneakers, or ready-made compression hose or support hose, or similar type devices/appliances regardless of intended use other than those specifically provided for in the Section 15: Physician and Other Medical Services under "Diabetes treatment services". - 7.
-Autopsy or postmortem examination services, unless specifically requested by Capital Health Plan. - 8.
-Cardiac Therapy services provided for cardiac rehabilitation for the purpose of aiding in the restoration of normal heart function lost due to illness, injury, stroke, or a surgical procedure.
+Ambulance services other than those specifically provided for in the Covered Services sections. - 6.
+Arch supports, orthopedic shoes, sneakers, or ready-made compression hose or support hose, or similar type devices/appliances regardless of intended use, other than those specifically provided for in the Section 15: Physician and Other Medical Services under "Diabetes treatment services". - 7.
+Autopsy or postmortem examination services, unless specifically requested by Capital Health Plan.